coloradobum/candide/README.md

 <code>vagrant up</code>

-The base image will include include the compiled stack.
-At 800 MB, it might take some time, but you only need to download the base image once, even after destroying the virtual machine via vagrant destroy.
+The base image now includes the compiled stack.
+At over 800 MB, it might take some time, but you only need to download the base image once, even after destroying the virtual machine via vagrant destroy.

-When the build is complete, open a browser and navigate to one of the test sites below:
+When the build is complete, open a browser and navigate to the test site below:

 <code>http://abc.dev</code>